If you’re a homeschool mama and you’re looking after your self-care, you need to recognize your influencers.

 Books, people, and my mind: the three biggest influencers on me and my world of influence.

-I haven’t met them.
-I likely never will.
+I haven’t met them and I likely never will.

 I’m likely searching for the answers to the things they’re answering for themselves.
 Or perhaps it’s because I’ve already become certain of my own answers and see my answers in their written words

 They write their stories and they share their opinions.
 And I sit in my windowed corner of a mountain universe and underline their impressionable sentences.
 I am the audience that wants to hear their message.

 These are significant authorial influencers in my present world: